ramibankale/FitQuest/README.md

 # FitQuest
-FitQuest is a simple easy-to-use full CRUD fitness application that helps you log and track your fitness goals.
-You can add, delete, and update fitness goals, categories and their respective activities.
+FitQuest is more than just a fitness app—it's your dedicated partner in achieving your health and fitness ambitions.
+This simple and user-friendly full CRUD fitness application empowers you to log and meticulously track your fitness goals.
+With FitQuest, you're in control: effortlessly add, delete, and update your fitness objectives, including categories and their corresponding activities.
+Seamlessly adapt your journey to evolving priorities and accomplishments.
+Elevate your fitness experience with FitQuest and embark on a path of progress and achievement.

 # Features:
 Create user profile